zefyrr/cluster_setup/README.md

 * master.local
 * worker00.local

-Reboot

-Check if master and worker are reachable from each other:
+Reboot and check if master and worker are reachable from each other:
 * from master

     $ ping worker00